billigitt/UnderreportedAndTemporallyAggregated/README.md

 ![robustness check](figs/robustnessCheckMean.png)
 *Fig 5: Robustness check 1.
 Inference of same epidemic 30 different times for different values of M (and EpiEstim with perfect and imperfect information)*
 Message for Fig 5: As $M$ increases, the mean estimate becomes more robust.
+We suggest $M = 10^5$ for the remainder of the study.
+Possibly reference this in main text but show analysis in appendix.

 ![robustness check](figs/robustnessCheckUpper.png)
 *Fig 6: Robustness check 2.
 Inference of same epidemic 30 different times for different values of M (and EpiEstim with perfect and imperfect information)*